michaelkamprath/multi-service-rtmp-broadcaster/README.md

 # Multi-Service RTMP Broadcaster

-The goal of this project is to create a Docker-deployed service that will allow you to easily broadcast a livestream to multiple services (YouTube, Twitch, Facebook, etc) at the same time.
+The goal of this project is to create a Docker-deployed service that will allow you to easily broadcast a live stream to multiple services (YouTube, Twitch, Facebook, etc) at the same time.
 This stream rebroadcaster is designed to be used by a single source / user.

 ## Usage
-The instructions here assume you are running on linux.
+The instructions here assume you are running on Linux.
 With some modification of the commands, you can make this Docker build work on Windows and Mac OS too.

 The first step is to build the docker file.
 After you clone this repository, `cd` into and and issue: